wlsdzyzl/flemme-docs/docs/source/script.rst

 Also, we may want to select the sample with enough foreground regions for visualization.

 This script can select samples whose predictions follow some specified relations and filter out those samples that don't contains a mininum number of foreground pixels.
-You can also choose to save the colorized segmented results.
+You can also choose to save the colorized segmented results. **This is particularly helpful when you need to make a figure to compare the results of different methods in your paper!!**

 .. code-block:: bash